Use Field Test Mode to See True iPhone Signal Strength as Numbers Instead of Bars

 Entering Field Test Mode on iPhone

-This will work on any iPhone model except the original:
+This will work on any iPhone model and any version of iOS, except the very original:

-You’ll immediately see the signal numbers in the upper left corner, and you can tap around the menus to discover other random features and information that is generally meaningless outside of cell technicians and field operators.
-If you hit the Home button you’ll quit out of Field Test and the signal indicator will return to bars rather than the signal numbers, but it’s easy to always see the numbers too as described below.
+You will immediately see the signal numbers in the upper left corner, and you can tap around the menus to discover other random features and information that is generally meaningless outside of cell technicians and field operators.
+If you hit the Home button you’ll quit out of Field Test and the signal indicator will return to dots or bars rather than the signal numbers, but it’s easy to always see the numbers too as described below.

-To always see the signal numbers rather than the signal bars, you’ll use the Force Quit app function to kill Field Test when it’s open:
+To always see the signal numbers rather than the signal bars or dots, you’ll use the Force Quit app function to kill Field Test when it’s open:

 - Dial *3001#12345#* and hit “Call” if you haven’t done so already to launch Field Test